chunlinxuizz/PolymerTC/README.md

 cd step4-fit_dynamic_structure_factors
 python dsf_fitter.py
 ```
-`dsf_fitter.py` is a Python code designed to automatically fit the dynamic structure factors calculated in step 3 with damped harmonic oscillators (DHOs).
+`dsf_fitter.py` is a Python code designed to automatically fit the dynamic structure factors calculated in Step 3 with damped harmonic oscillators (DHOs).
 The
 peak frequencies and mode linewidthes will be displayed on the secreen.
 However, it is crucial to note that the parameters within `dsf_fitter.py`, such as the number of peaks, should be manually adjuested to accommodate peaks in different frequency regions.
 ### 5. Estimate propagons thermal conductivity